featureform/featureform/docs/minikube.md

 ### Minikube

 minikube is a local Kubernetes deployment made for testing and exploring Kubernetes.
 It is not made for production, but mimics most of the main functionality of a production Kubernetes cluster.
-[Follow their tutorial](https://minikube.sigs.k8s.io/docs/start/) to deploy and configure a local Minikube cluster.
+[Follow their tutorial](https://minikube.sigs.k8s.io/docs/start/) to deploy and configure a local Minikube cluster. minikube is the only feature-complete version of our Quickstarts that can be run locally and used to test features (such as scheduling) that are unavailable for localmode or Docker.

 ### Helm